Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

 Charts

-In knitting charts, SSK is usually marked as a left-slanting slash: \ or labeled as “ssk.”
+In knitting charts, the SSK decrease knitting symbol is usually marked as a left-slanting slash: \ or labeled as “ssk.”

 In contrast, K2tog is marked with a right-slanting slash: /.